sr3dna/androme/README.md

 INSTALLATION (global js variable: androme)

 Library files are in the /dist folder.
-There is a babel minified for production and non-babel version for development.
+There is a babel minified for production (ES5) and non-babel version for development (ES6).

 ```javascript
 <script src="/dist/androme.js"></script>